ghartsel/GX-Kernel/content/installation.md

     </aside>

 5. Link the system to produce a binary or hex file for the target hardware.
-This step is the same as for a system that does not include the G/Kernel.
+This step is the same as for a system that doesn't include the G/Kernel.

 After all kernel files have been edited and successfully assembled, the